bill18/OptionFuncsInJava/README.md

 Part of the code has been rewritten with new features in Java 8, e.g. Lambda expression, etc.

+The UI packages depend on old jgoodies versions.
+It is hard to find, so I put it here for convenience.
+Credit belongs to *jgoodies*.

 The calculator looks like the following:

 ![Demo](./images/opt_calc_demo.png "Option Calculaor Demo")